-The vast majority of incidents that MOFD serves are medical: 80% of all incidents and almost 90% of all "critical" incidents; called code-3 (lights and sirens).
-Only 5% of code-3 incidents are fires and only one in a hundred are structure fires that might involve loss of life.
+The vast majority of incidents that MOFD serves are medical: 80 percent of all incidents and almost 90 percent of all "critical" incidents (these are called code-3 and are responded to with lights and sirens.)
+Only 5 percent of code-3 incidents are fires and only one in a hundred are structure fires that might involve loss of life.
 The chance of loss-of-life is even more skewed toward medical emergencies, not fires.
-And yet, to look at annual reports or the District's web site, one would think it was one fire after another.
-It is more exciting to see pictures of a building in flames, however, there are more than 100 people on stretchers for every one burning building.
+And yet, to look at annual reports or the District's Web site, one would think it was one fire after another.
+It is more exciting to see pictures of a building in flames.
+However, for every burning building there are more than 100 people on stretchers.
 The reality is that MOFD's major function is providing emergency medical care.

-What does it take to service a medical emergency?
-Virtually all of the medical calls serviced by MOFD involve a single victim, however, MOFD does have to be prepared to handle multiple victim emergencies.
-Is it necessary / reasonable / optimal to concentrate MOFD's 19 emergency responders into 5 stations?
-Does Orinda really require four times the firefighters per capita as serve the ConFire service area?
-MOFD records show that the average number of responders to a code-3 medical incident is 5.5 firefighters, and even then, the average MOFD firefighter responds to only 4 incidents per week.
-Is there a more efficient way to use personnel who cost over \$200,000 per year each?
+What does it take to answer a medical emergency?
+Virtually all of the medical calls serviced by MOFD involve a single victim.
+However, MOFD does need to be prepared to handle multiplevictim emergencies.
+Is it necessary, reasonable or optimal to concentrate MOFD's 19 emergency responders into five stations?
+Does Orinda really require four times the firefighters per capita as serve the ConFire area?
+MOFD records show that the average number of responders to a code-3 medical incident is 5.5 firefighters, and that the average MOFD firefighter responds to four incidents per week.
+Is this the most efficient way to use personnel, each costing more than \$200,000 per year?

-The most disturbing fact that the Task Force discovered, was that almost 40% of all code-3 incidents in Orinda were not responded to within the 6-minute time frame guiding the entire industry.
-In some areas, like Sleepy Hollow and Orinda Downs, the non-performance rate is close to 100%.
-If more stations could get responders closer to the incidents, thus reducing response times, and it only takes 1 to 2 first responders (with backup) to successfully deal with most medical emergencies; why are our firefighters concentrated 4 to a station?
+The most disturbing fact the Task Force discovered was that almost 40 percent of all code-3 incidents in Orinda were not answered within the 6-minute time frame guiding the industry.
+In some areas, like Sleepy Hollow and Orinda Downs, close to 100 percent of the responses do not meet performance standards.
+If more stations could get responders closer to the incidents, thus reducing response times, and it only takes one or two first responders (with backup) to deal successfully with most medical emergencies, why are our firefighters concentrated four to a station?
 The Task Force believes that while this may be an appropriate "fire" model; the vast majority of life-threatening emergencies are not fire related.
-The District and the Firefighters Union (note: it is not called the Emergency Responders Union) may be more concerned with the well being of the employees than they are with the health and safety of the community.
-A harsh accusation but the facts appear to indicate thus.
+The District and the Firefighters Union may be more concerned with the well being of the employees than the health and safety of the community -- a harsh accusation but the facts appear to so indicate.